 The main talking point is dinner in the magnificent surroundings of the high-vaulted Tudor banqueting hall, which comes complete with a 'walk-in' fireplace and oak beams salvaged from old ships.
 Ask for a table by the fire in winter, and book for the balcony during the summer.

-Brent Hulena a young New Zealander holds sway in the kitchen and he draws of plentiful local supplies for dishes with a modern British flavour.
+Lancashire born chef Oli Martin holds sway in the kitchen and he draws on the abundance of local supplies for dishes with a modern British flavour.
 Confit of Kitridding Farm Gloucester Old Spot belly pork is served with roasted langoustines, choucroute and crispy pig's ear, while loin of Mansergh Hall spring lamb might appear with basil pommes purée, baby artichokes, confit garlic, tomato and basil sauce.
 On the fish front, you could be treated to the 'first of the season' wild salmon, while elaborately contrived desserts are in the mould of Goosnargh yoghurt mousse with ginger caramel, red wine granita and spiced poached fig.

 Hipping Hall is also featured in: AA GuideRate this Restaurant

 Accepted credit cards